Our Partners and Sponsors

 Collaboration is critical to developing affordable housing in Jackson and the Housing Trust has helped some of the County's largest employers address their workforce housing needs.
-These innovative partnerships have maximized the resources of both parties and emphasized the Housing Trust's expertise as an affordable housing developer.
+These innovative partnerships and local sponsors have maximized the Housing Trust's expertise as an affordable housing developer.

 The Town Council has long recognized the contribution affordable housing makes to a viable economy.
 As stewards of the community and one of the largest employers in Teton County, the town relies on affordable housing to recruit and retain a stable, high-quality network of employees.
 In 2008, the Housing Trust and the Town came together to develop eight affordable homes at Daisy Bush; in 2014, the Housing Trust and the Town partnered on the acquisition of six lots on Redmond and Hall Streets which will enable the Housing Trust to develop 18 affordable rentals for dedicated members of our workforce.
 For Bob McLaurin, Jackson Town Administrator, "affordable housing is an essential part of our community's infrastructure.
 Home ownership strengthens our community and enhances our local economy.
 The Town of Jackson's partnership with the Housing Trust helped us provide municipal services by enabling our critical employees to live in the community."